-FDA Compliance and Medical Device Development
+FDA Compliance and Medical Device Development Process

 The FDA’s Design Control Guidance for Medical Device Manufacturers is intended to assist manufacturers in understanding the intent of the regulation.

-And, the FDA document may be applied to the design of all kinds of medical devices and any associated manufacturing processes, so it describes high-level principles, but it does not prescribe specific tools and techniques to be used for medical device software development.
+And, the FDA document may be applied to the design of all kinds of medical devices and any associated manufacturing processes, so it describes high-level principles, but it does not prescribe specific tools and techniques to be used for medical device development.

-Design Input for Medical Device Development
+Design Input for the Medical Device Development

 For software development, the Design Input is a collection of software requirements.